clue/reactphp-quassel/README.md

 *   The legacy protocol uses plain times for heartbeat messages while the newer datastream protocol uses `DateTime` objects.
     This library always converts this to `DateTime` for consistency reasons.
-*   The legacy protocol uses excessive map structures for initial "Network" synchronization, while the newer datastream protocol users optimized list structures to avoid repeatedly sending the same keys.
-    This library always exposes the legacy protocol format in the same way as the newer datastream protocol for consistency reasons.
+*   The initial `Network` synchronization uses different structures for the `IrcUsersAndChannels` format structures depending on which wire-protocol is used.
+This library always exposes this structure in its simpler "logic" form for consistency reasons.
+This means it always contains the keys `Users` and `Channels` which both contain a list of objects decribing each element.

 This combined basically means that you should always get consistent `data` events for both the legacy protocol and the newer datastream protocol.